 29% more time spent on new work and 22% less time on unplanned work

 Why consider IT outsourcing?

-IT Outsourcing is a solution that companies of any size use when they feel overwhelmed by technology advances or financial challenges.
-However, IT Outsourcing does not need to be considered a last resort, but rather a high-value strategy that you should consider at the very beginning of your project.
+IT Outsourcing is a solution that companies of any size use when they feel overwhelmed by technological advances or financial challenges.
+However, IT Outsourcing does not need to be considered a last resort, but rather a high-value strategy to implement at the very beginning of your project.

 Set up an efficient kick-off process that will get your project up and running in 2 weeks or less

-Access in-demand profiles such as DevOps Engineers or others that your team is lacking
+Access in-demand profiles such as DevOps Engineers or others your team is lacking

-Reduce IT-related costs by up to 40% depending on the location you choose and the specifics of your project
+Reduce IT-related costs by up to 40%, depending on the location and product specifics

 Reinforce your product vision and branding with growth hacking strategies: for example, some IT service providers can supply strategic design, digital marketing, content writing and other related services